Approximating Persistent Homology for Large Datasets: Additional Simulation Results

-We now provide experimental comparisons of the Fréchet mean and persistence measures as measures of central tendency in our subsampling approach on three types of data: Euclidean point clouds, abstract finite metric spaces, and networks.
+We now provide experimental comparisons of the Fr\'echet mean and persistence measures as measures of central tendency in our subsampling approach on three types of data: Euclidean point clouds, abstract finite metric spaces, and networks.
 Although our convergence analysis assumes point cloud data in Euclidean space, these experiments demonstrate the applicability of our subsampling method to other types of data.

 \paragraph{Annulus.} Here we take $\mathcal{X}$ to be a sample set of $N = 5,000$ points from an annulus with outer radius 0.5 and inner radius 0.2.
-The Fréchet mean and mean persistence measures are computed based on $B=20$ sets of subsamples from $\mathcal{X}$ each consisting of $n$ points, where $n$ ranges from 50 to 400.
-Figure \ref{fig:compare-frechet-multi} compares Fréchet mean persistence diagreams and mean persistence measures for subsets of different sizes $n$ to the true persistence diagram.
+The Fr\'echet mean and mean persistence measures are computed based on $B=20$ sets of subsamples from $\mathcal{X}$ each consisting of $n$ points, where $n$ ranges from 50 to 400.
+Figure \ref{fig:compare-frechet-multi} compares Fr\'echet mean persistence diagreams and mean persistence measures for subsets of different sizes $n$ to the true persistence diagram.

 \paragraph{HIV Data.} We consider the HIV dataset collected by \cite{otter2017roadmap} as the true data set $\mathcal{X}$.
 The HIV data set consists of 1,088 genomic sequences and the difference between any two sequences is measured by the Hamming distance.
 Thus, the HIV data set can be viewed as a finite metric space.
 We compute its persistent homology based on the VR filtration.
 We subsample $B = 25$ subsets from $\mathcal{X}$ each consisting of $n$ points, where $n$ ranges from 100 to 300.
-From these subsamples we compute both the Fréchet mean and mean persistence measure.
+From these subsamples we compute both the Fr\'echet mean and mean persistence measure.

 \paragraph{Gene Network.} We use a gene network from \cite{nr,cho2014wormnet} as our true data set $\mathcal{X}$.
 The gene network is an undirected weighted graph consisting of 924 nodes and 3,233 edges.
 The nodes represent genes and weights represent intensities of genetic interactions.
 The persistent homology is computed using the weight matrix.
 We subsample $B = 30$ subgraphs from $\mathcal{X}$, each consisting of $n$ nodes, where $n$ ranges from 200 to 600.
 The persistent homology of each subgraph can be computed using the submatrix from the total weight matrix.
 We compute the 2-Wasserstein distances between the mean diagrams or measures and the true persistence diagram $D[\mathcal{X}]$.
 The loss curves are shown in Figure \ref{fig:compare-frechet-loss}.